Things I've made.

 AWS in production

-Compute, storage, queues, and the pipelines between them — production systems I own from the instance up, not just the code on it.
+Compute, storage, queues, and the pipelines between them: production systems I own from the instance up.
 The fleet above runs here.

 → years in production -